jstat/jstat/README.md

 First, clone a copy of the jStat git repo by running `git clone git://github.com/jstat/jstat.git`.

+To download all necessary libraries run `npm install`.

 Then, to get a complete, minified version of jStat and all documentation, simply `cd` to the `jstat` directory and type `make`.
 If you don't have Node installed and/or want to make a basic, uncompressed, unlinted version of jstat, use `make jstat` instead of `make`.